About the Activity

 We welcome new participants from large and small corporations, academia, industry, and government agencies that are interested in User-Centered Approach to Designing a User Interface for Rural Communities.
 Members will include but are not limited to:

-To join the User-Centered Approach to Designing a User Interface for Rural Communities team, please express your interest by sending an inquiry to:
+To learn more about the program and how to join the User-Centered Approach to Designing a User Interface for Rural Communities activity, please express your interest by sending an inquiry to the activity chair whose information can be found in the Contacts section.